-The extra traffic on the roads and crowds of people at the stores increase tensions.
+The extra traffic on the roads and crowds of people at the stores increase tension.
 The shortened daylight hours create the illusion that there’s less time.
 I don’t know about you, but I feel like I’m immediately launched into the holiday season the moment that the candles are extinguished in the jack-o-lanterns.
 And into a time crunch, too.

 Hello holiday stress.

 All of a sudden, everyone feels like they have a long list of things they need to do and expectations to fulfil as December 31st looms nearer.
 They have to finish all the gift shopping and pick perfect presents for each person.
-The decorations have to magical and better than last year.
+The decorations have to be magical and better than last year.
 Holiday dinners have to be made from scratch and delicious.
 And somehow make the rounds at all the rounds at parties with a smile.

 The holidays also bring a different kind of stress.